Texas Woman Sues After Parking Garage Accident

 The owner and operators of a parking garage in Austin, Texas have been hit with a lawsuit after a woman’s car fell seven stories.

-The lawsuit alleges that Christi B. narrowly escaped death in the plunge her car took to the ground, but still suffered severe injuries including a broken back, broken sternum, broken ribs, broken elbow, broken ankle.
+The lawsuit alleges that Christi B. narrowly escaped death in the plunge her car took to the ground, but still suffered severe personal injuries including a broken back, broken sternum, broken ribs, broken elbow, broken ankle.
 The parking garage accident was caused by loose cable wires, alleges the lawsuit, that didn’t meet safety codes.

 According to the lawsuit, the car hit another building and then smashed on the pavement below.
 The parking garage accident became an internet sensation, states the lawsuit.